Biratnagar: 20th century

 The old name of Biratnagar was Gograha Bazaar.
 The ruins of temples, palaces, and ponds are scattered in a vast area to the south of the current city, in Vedhyari, Buddhanagar.
 The preservation of this heritage has been a major problem citing the encroachment of newcomers into the city.

-The town was named Biratnagar in 1919 (1976 BS) by Keshar Shamsher Rana after the ruins of a palace, thought to be of King Virat (not proved), and other objects of historical importance were found.
-Kingdom of Virata mentioned in Mahabharata is however believed to be Viratnagar, located in present-day Rajasthan.
+The town was named Biratnagar in 1919 (1976 BS) by Keshar Shamsher Rana after the ruins of a palace, thought to be of King Virat, and other objects of historical importance were found.
+The Kingdom of Virata mentioned in Mahabharata is however believed to be Viratnagar, located in present-day Rajasthan.
 King Virata was the king of the Matsya Kingdom, in whose court the Pandavas spent a year in concealment during their Agyaata Vaasa in the exile.
 According to the Markandeya Purana, the famous seven Kirata kingdoms during the Mahabharat time were Aswakut or Kabul, Kulya or Kulu Valley, Matsya or North Bihar Paundra or Bengal, Sumer or Assam, Malak or Mlek or Lohit, Kinner Kirat or Garhwal and Nepal.
 In those days, the Kirat people were ruling all the lands from Himalayan Mountains to the sea shores of the Bay of Bengal.